Does your portable air conditioner have a few issues that keep coming up regardless of how many times you think you have the problem resolved?

 Here is a list of some of the most popular issues that pop up with portable air conditioners.

-2. Automatic shut off is enabled.
-Make sure you don’t have the timer set to cut off the AC before your ready.
+b.
+Automatic shut-off is enabled.
+Make sure you don’t have the timer set to cut off the AC before you’re ready.

 The vents on the side of the AC are there to provide ventilation to the compressor and evaporative coil department inside the machine.
 If these get covered or clogged, the unit can overheat.